 - public inquiries

 Emma is a fellow of the Higher Education Academy.
-Emma was a member of the JUSTICE working party ‘When Things Go Wrong’, chaired by Sir Robert Owen.
+Emma was a member of the JUSTICE working party ‘When Things Go Wrong’.
 It considered and made recommendations to reform institutional responses to deaths or other serious incidents where a “systemic pattern of failure” is evident, in particular looking at inquests and public inquiries.
 A copy of the report can be found here.

 IRETON, E., 2018.
 How public is a public inquiry?
 Public Law (April), pp. 277-298.
 ISSN 0033-3565